gadgetvala/flutter_refresher_projects/2.Tours/README.md

 ## :clap: Done

-Feel free to **file a new issue** with a respective title and description on the the [Where in the Country](https://github.com/gadgetvala/flutter_refresher_projects/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [2.Tours](https://github.com/gadgetvala/flutter_refresher_projects/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

 ## 📘&nbsp; License